RealData/PredictiveMaintenance/README .md

  - `amlcompute.runconfig`
  - `cluster.runconfig`

 Training model script is in `train.py` file.
-To run job on a Compute Target `SubmitRun.ipynb` notebook can be used.
+To run job on a Compute Target `Submit_Run.ipynb` notebook or `Submit_Run.py` script can be used.